 May it, at some future time, become part of the code of honour of the German officer—as is already the case in our Navy—that the surrender of a district or of a town is impossible, and that above all the leaders here must march ahead as shining examples, faithfully fulfilling their duty unto death.

-Hitler’s “final solution to the Jewish question” was not a policy of extermination, but a policy of expulsion.
+Hitler's "final solution to the Jewish question" was not a policy of extermination, but a policy of expulsion.
 The Jews residing in Germany could leave at any time of their own accord and were certainly encouraged to do so.
 Those that chose to stay, and were more then half Jewish, would be forced out.
-To further encourage the Jews to leave Germany, the Nazis made a pact the with the Zionists called the Haavara Agreement which allowed 60,000 Jews to emigrate to Palestine along with their assets.
+To further encourage the emigration of the Jews, the Nazis made a pact the with the Zionists called the Haavara Agreement which allowed 60,000 Jews to emigrate to Palestine with their assets generally intact.
 This pact, also known as The Transfer Agreement, served the purpose of both the Nazis and the Zionists, the latter of which needed the German Jews in order to establish the state of Israel.
 The Haavara Agreement was in effect from 1933 until 1941 when it was terminated due to the outbreak of World War II.